CSVerren/hello-world/README.md

-Its intresting how sometimes things seem to come full circle in CS, I've noticed a lot of subjects we cover are similar (just more in depth) to things I've already worked on in Highschool CS, even if I am struggling to keep up this semester...
+Its intresting how sometimes things seem to come full circle in CS, I've noticed a lot of subjects we cover are similar (just more in depth) to things I've already worked on in Highschool CS, even if I am struggling to keep up this semester.